Seasoned Widows Benefits Lawyer in Mobile, AL

 Benefits for divorced spouses

-If you are a divorced spouse, you may still qualify for benefits as a widow or widower if your marriage lasted for at least 10 years or you are caring for children who are under age 16 or disabled and getting SSDI benefits in Alabama or Florida based on your former spouse’s work record.
+If you are a divorced spouse, you may still qualify for benefits as a widow or widower if your marriage lasted for at least 10 years or you are caring for children who are under age 16 or disabled and getting SSDI benefits in Alabama based on your former spouse’s work record.
 To learn more, please see SSDI benefits for children.

 Benefits after remarriage